Melissa Hernández: Professional career

 Melissa made her pro boxing debut at the Hilton in New York City on October 26, 2005, notching a four-round majority decision over previously unbeaten Mao Mao Zhang of China, also a former amateur champion.
 Hernández dictated the pace of the fight with her jab.
 She executed her game plan well by using excellent footwork, head and body movement, as well as feinting, but she did manage to walk into the line of fire a few times and was hit with a couple of solid left hooks as she tried to get inside.
 Overall, her boxing skills were too much for Zhang, whose pro record fell to 1–1 with the loss.

 On January 21, 2006, at the White Rock Boxing Gym in Columbia, South Carolina, Melissa stopped Jennifer Johnson of Camden, South Carolina at 0:17 in the first round, dropping Johnson to 0–2.

 On April 29, 2006, at the Silver Reef Casino in Ferndale, Washington, Melissa scored a four-round unanimous (40-36 x 3) decision over 19-year-old pro debuter Merced Nunez of Philomoth, Oregon.
 The difference in this bout was experience.
 Hernández, though she only has two professional fights, had sixteen amateur bouts.
 Nunez had only two amateur bouts.
 Nonetheless, the fight was action packed.
 Though Nunez stood taller, she had some trouble making contact with the elusive Hernández.

 On June 15, 2006, at the Seven Feathers Hotel and Casino in Canyonville, Oregon, Melissa faced veteran Kelsey Jeffries over 10 rounds for the IFBA featherweight title, fighting her to a split draw (95-93 Jeffries, 96-94 Hernández, 95-95).
 Jeffries was now 33-9-1 (2 KO's) while Hernández was just 3-0-1 (1 KO) as a pro.
 This was an impressive step-up in competition for Hernández.

 On June 30, 2006, at Club Europe in Atlanta, Georgia, Melissa won a six-round unanimous (60-54 x 3) decision over Leora Jackson of Springdale, Arkansas who fell to 2–8.
 On August 31, 2006, at Harvey's Lake Tahoe in Stateline, Nevada, Melissa TKO'd pro debuter Stacey Rogers of New London, Ohio at 0:42 in the third round of a scheduled four rounder.

 On September 14, 2012, at the Shaw Conference Centre in Edmonton, Alberta, Melissa won a ten-round unanimous decision over Jelena Mrdjenovich to win the WBC featherweight title.
 She would lose the title in a rematch with Jelena in her next fight.

 In April 2019 she beat rising contender, Selina Barrios via unanimous decision.

 Her final world title shot came against Chantelle Cameron for the WBC light-welterweight title, she would lose via fifth round stoppage.

+In October 2025, she was named among the inductees for the 2026 International Women's Boxing Hall of Fame class.